Pay as you learn ~ iNewsGh

 PROFESSOR KEITH LEWIN: 'FEES WILL MAKE THE POOR POORER'

-development aid should be used to support private, fee-paying,
+"The proposition that development aid should be used to support private, fee-paying, for-profit schools to educate poor children in low-income countries sounds odd to many people.

-But there are those in the debate about universal access to
+But there are those in the debate about universal access to primary education who have managed to convince themselves that this makes sense.

-makes sense.
 And they are not talking about "free schools" or academies, in the UK sense, or other types of grant maintained arrangements, but truly private for-profit, fee-paying schools, targeted on the poorest.

 As I understand their rhetoric, it seems to argue that such private schools are sweeping up the poorest un-enrolled children all over Asia and Sub-Saharan Africa.